galaxy001/gfwtools/Help.md

 **To keep it running long, you have to come back to Shadowsocks app every few minutes.**
-- If you are an iOS developer, you can find some commented code in the source code, which plays a piece of music.
+- If you are an iOS developer, you can find some commented code in the source code, which tries to **play a piece of music**.
 Thus the app can keep running all the time.
 But this **prevents us from getting approved in the App Store**.
 You have to build the app for yourself, and use the app yourself.

-How to use global proxy:
+###How to use global proxy:

 - Set up proxy settings in shadowsocks.
 - Copy this link http://127.0.0.1:8090/proxy.pac
 - Open iOS Settings -> Wi-Fi -> `i` icon on the right of your connected Wi-Fi -> HTTP Proxy.
 Choose Auto, paste the link in the URL field.
+Tap back.
 - Other apps now go through the proxy.
 - Come back every few minutes to keep Shadowsocks running in the background.

+<a id="server-side"></a>
 How to setup server side
 ------------------------

+Set up a Shadowsocks server on your VPS.

 You can choose one of the following servers: